google/aiyprojects-raspbian/README.md

 If you just need the Python API reference, see [aiyprojects.readthedocs.io].
 Also have a look at the [example code][aiy-github-examples].

-If you need to update your kit's system image (whether you're using Google's provided image or you're starting with Raspbian), read the [system updates guide][HACKING.md].
+If you want to flash the latest AIY system image or install AIY packages on an existing Raspbian system, read the [system updates guide][HACKING.md].

 ## Releases